[Explained] Should Neutral Wire be thinner than Phase Wire or Not?

 1. The neutral wire should be treated as the live or phase conductor.

-2. The neutral conductor should have the same cross-sectional area as the phase conductor in two wire single phase circuit.
+2. The neutral conductor should have the same cross-sectional area as the phase conductor in a two-wire single-phase circuit.

 When Neutral Wire should be thinner than Phase Wire?

-The size of the neutral wire may be taken as less than phase wire in case of three-phase balanced load where the neutral wire mainly connected to the ground.
+The size of the neutral wire may be taken as less than the phase wire in the case of a three-phase balanced load where the neutral wire is mainly connected to the ground.

 According to the electrical standard( IEC 60364-5-52),